 (NOTE: Originally published on 7/16/2018.
-This is an updated and revised version.)
+Last updated on 12/17/2023.)

 If you get called out for working with cacao, try to slow down and do some real soul searching.
 Don't react out of fear or anger, or issue counter-judgments (such as calling someone "close-minded").
 First pause and take deep breaths.
 Do what you need to do to get centered and grounded.

-Not acknowledging the real social problems at all can be a type of spiritual bypassing, so we want to avoid that as well.
+Not acknowledging the real systemic problems at all can be a type of spiritual bypassing, so we want to avoid that as well.
 While on the one hand no one owns a plant and a plant medicine does seem to have a mind of its own, it's important to acknowledge that sacred cultural practices do become tied with plants and artifacts.

 Soul Lift Cacao’s business model is based on developing direct trade relationships with family farms and Mayan collectives who grow and prepare cacao using traditional methods.
 That means growing non-GMO cacao on family farms, using sustainable/regenerative agroforestry practices, providing safe work conditions, and roasting cacao beans over an actual wood fire.